saraluk/cs639-apartment-react-native-project/README.md

 git commit -m [commit-message] git push
 ```
-### To get the most update changes from master branch to your branch
+### To get the most update changes from Master branch to your branch
 ```bash
 git fetch
 git merge origin/master